rmopc/Sahkonhinta/README.md

 The app features the current hourly price, daily high/low and daily average prices as well as hourly prices as a list for the current day.
 The user may select the VAT-percentage to be displayed.
 The app responds to dark-mode aswell as light-mode.

-Planned features:
+Planned features: <br />
--Spot-provision as a separate field, said provision to be optionaly added to the hourly prices -Datepicker for selecting prices for any day in the past -Widget and/or alarm-notification
+-Spot-provision as a separate field, said provision to be optionaly added to the hourly prices  <br /> -Datepicker for selecting prices for any day in the past  <br /> -Widget and/or alarm-notification  <br />